Trenchwise/simpsons-react-project/README.md

 A good way of doing this is to make it delete something unique.

-First Russell tries marry the quote and the character
+First Russell tries to marry the quote and the character

-In Character:
+In Character (line 27):
 <Delete onDelete={this.props.onDelete} quote={quote} character={character}

-Now the delete button know the quote and the character that it is being created from.
+The above has now passed information about the quote and the character to the delete button.
+Now the delete button knows the quote and the character that it is being created from.

-Now in Delete - send the quote and character - you can see this in on line 8 in delete
+In Delete (line 10):
+<button
+onClick={() =>
+this.props.onDelete(this.props.quote, this.props.character, this.props.character)
+} >

+Now in onDelete in Delete - it is now sending character and quote information to the parent component using this.props.character ect.
+You can send many things not just one

+In App - now re-setting what Ondelete does.

+OnDelete will now take quote and character instead of index.

+    QUESTION - Delete button now knows the character and quote information contained in the data.
+Therefore delete now knows which character and quote it is attached to.
+Why does the below need to be send back up to the parent component?

+    After prop drilling ok.
+BUT the process after passing down charcter and quote to the delete button.
+Why do we need to apply indexOf?

+     this.props.onDelete(this.props.quote, this.props.character, )

+Here we are giving each character a unique number by using

+const indexOf = this.state.simpsons.findIndex((char) => {
+char.quote === quote && char.character === character;
+});

+-- findIndex
+The findIndex() method returns the index of the first element in an array that satisfies the provided testing function.
+If no elements satisfy the testing function, -1 is returned.

+Splicing code is re-added (uncommented) and indexOf is added at line 24 of App instead of index.

+The app can now delete the character it is clicked on.
+However it doesn't work if there are duplicates in the data.
+As then there no unique ID.

+Russell then goes on to do this.
+In the demo.

+He does this by adding a unique ID to (line 16 in App)

+-- The forEach() method executes a provided function once for each array element.

+console.log(data); will show you the data

+After the unique id information is added in App (in the data section) Will then need to update the following: - Simpsons (line14) key and exchange character for ID - Character